The Luvvers: Career

 Despite their promising debut, their next three subsequent record sales were disappointing even although their third release, "Here Comes the Night", which preceded the hit version by Them by several months, received considerable attention.
-The group's luck changed in August 1965 when their single "Leave a Little Love" peaked at number eight in the UK Singles Chart, and the follow up single "Try To Understand" dented the top 25.
+The group's luck changed in August 1965 when their single "Leave a Little Love" peaked at number eight in the UK Singles Chart, and the follow-up single "Try To Understand" dented the top 25.
 Their last two singles however, "Tell Me Like It Is" and "Call Me", failed to make any impact.

 The group split in March 1966, when Lulu became a soloist.
 However, before this they toured Poland with the Hollies, becoming one of the first groups to perform behind the Iron Curtain, and recorded their debut single, "The House on the Hill" b/w "Most Unlovely".
 After the single was recorded, Wendels left to join Tom Jones, to be replaced by Billy Bremner, later of Rockpile and the Pretenders.
 As bookings dried up, Wright also left, but the rest of the band continued for a while before eventually splitting up.

 Although their time in the spotlight was relatively short, the Luvvers were able to claim that they had met or played with most of the top artists of the time, not least the Beatles, the Rolling Stones, the Kinks, the Yardbirds and P.J.
 Proby.

 Until recently, Bell continued to perform with other musicians as the Luvvers before retiring to Spain to run his own diving company with his son.
 Wright moved back to Glasgow, having run the Rufus Stone Soul Band in Southampton for twenty years.
 Wendels lives in Palm Springs, California and still plays, as does Neilson who is a jeweller in London.
 Mullin moved to Canada, Tierney to Oslo and Bremner to Sweden.
-James Dewar, having found success as a member of the Robin Trower Band, died in 2002 from Cadasil.
+James Dewar, having found success as a member of the Robin Trower Band, died in 2002 from Cadasil hereditary stroke disorder.